isakdurmic/Cybersecurity-Home-Lab-Projects/README.md

 # My Cybersecurity-Home-Lab-Projects

 Hello!
 This repo is where I'm documenting all the hands-on cybersecurity projects I'm working on in my home lab (virtual machine environment).
-I am basically documenting my journey of trying to learn this stuff by doing it, breaking things, and then figuring out how to fix them.
+I am documenting my journey of trying to learn this stuff by doing it, breaking things, and then figuring out how to fix them.

 ---